AlibabaCloudDocs/sc/intl.en-US/Exclusive Mode/Preparation/Alibaba Cloud account and RAM user authorization.md

 1. Initialize RAM.

     You must initialize RAM when you use RAM for the first time.
-For more information, see [Set a password policy for RAM users](/intl.en-US/Security Settings/Passwords/Set a password policy for RAM users.md) and [Set security policies for RAM users](/intl.en-US/Security Settings/Basic security settings/Set security policies for RAM users.md).
+For more information, see [Configure the password policy for RAM users](/intl.en-US/Security Settings/Passwords/Configure the password policy for RAM users.md) and [Set security policies for RAM users](/intl.en-US/Security Settings/Basic security settings/Set security policies for RAM users.md).

 2. Create a RAM user.

     You can allocate RAM users to the developers of Realtime Compute for Apache Flink.
-For more information about how to create a RAM user, see [Create a RAM user](/intl.en-US/RAM User Management/Create a RAM user.md).
+For more information about how to create a RAM user, see [Create a RAM user](/intl.en-US/RAM User Management/Basic operations/Create a RAM user.md).

 3. Create a custom permission policy.